afratetlay/memory_game/README.md

 ### Project Goals

-The primary goal of PicFlip! is to provide a clean, intuitive and child friendly game to entertain and delight it's users.
-PicFlip! has two target audiences: Pre-school children and their parents.
+My nieces and nephew were the motivation for me to create a superhero game, I wanted to make it child friendly so that they and other children can play and at the same time have fun!

 #### Player goals

-The central target audience for this game is pre-school children aged 1 to 5 years old.
+The target audience for this game is 3 - 6 year old.

 Players goals are:
 - A fun game to play.
-- Child friendly controls.
-- Large buttons and clickable areas for young fingers to operate.
-- All game controls laid out together and in an intuitive way.
-- Fun images and sounds.
-- Visual and audio rewards while playing.

-PicFlip! is a great way to help players meet these needs because:
+- Different superhero characters
+- 3 levels
+- Easy to use

+Superheros is a interactive game as it helps the children with their memory skills:
 - The planning and design process took all these needs into account before starting to build it.
 - Controls are grouped together clearly.
 - Game controls are large, utilising icons and colours to communicate their purpose before any words that a child would not be able to read.